Dr. Stephen SmithProfessor of Economics

 - “Can Price Dispersion Reveal Distance-Related Trade Costs?
 Evidence from the United States” (with M. Anderson and K. Schaefer), Global Economy Journal, 2013

 - Economic Growth: Unleashing the Power of Human Flourishing (with E. Noell and B. Webb), AEI Press, 2013

 View all of Dr. Smith’s publications on his CV.

 OUTSIDE THE COLLEGE

-Dr. Smith is vice president of the Association of Christian Economists, whose journal, Faith & Economics, he edited for many years.
+Dr. Smith is president of the Association of Christian Economists, whose journal, Faith & Economics, he edited for many years.
 He is also a member of the American Economic Association and the Southern Economic Association.
 As a visiting professor since 2021 at American Enterprise Institute’s Initiative on Faith & Public Life, he leads AEI’s Summer Honors Program seminar on Global Economic Development.

-He and his wife, Ann, enjoy exploring West Michigan and travelling farther afield to visit their adult sons and daughter and for the sheer pleasure of seeing the wide world.
+He and his wife, Ann, enjoy exploring West Michigan and traveling farther afield to visit their adult sons and daughter and to enjoy the sheer pleasure of seeing the world.
 As a “third-culture kid,” he likes to visit Asia regularly to stay connected to his (other) home continent.
 He’s a big fan of swimming, the Boston Red Sox and Winston Churchill.

 firstname.lastname@example.orgVanZoeren Hall 41 Graves Place Holland, MI 49423